 Speaking of cake… we also enjoyed a slice of traditional Slovenian cake in the cafe on the island.
 You might also like to indulge in this treat, or perhaps you think this is way too much cake for one person to have in a day (in which case I’m here to tell you that you haven’t lived!)

 Have you been to Bled and rowed across the lake?
 Did I eat too much cake?
-Have I included too make photos of cake in this post?
-Leave me your answers to any of these questions in the comments…
+Let’s chat in the comments…